artpolikarpov/grunt-tweet/README.md

 })
 ```

-Create [an Tweeter App](https://dev.twitter.com/apps/new) and get OAuth credentials (if you haven't already).
+Create [an Twitter App](https://dev.twitter.com/apps/new) and get OAuth credentials (if you haven’t already).
 Be careful, these tokens are like passwords so you should guard them carefully.

 Best practice is to store credentials in separate gitignored-file, `tweet.json` for example: